arup-group/speckleGSA/_docs/06_section_mapping.md

 Present implementation only supports use of the default mapping stream (https://v2.speckle.arup.com/streams/e53a0242be).

-This stream can be pulled into Excel to view/modify the data.
-To modify the stream, the updated data should be sent to stream collaborators.<br>
+To best view/modify the mapping data, the user will need to pull the current mapping data from the stream URL into Excel.
+At this time, the SpeckleExcel connector does not allow streams to be received by URL.
+As a workaround, receive the stream into grasshopper and then send this data to a new stream accessible from your account.
+You will then be able to receive this data into Excel.
+Any updated data should be sent to original default mapping stream collaborators to include in the stream that is currently used by connectors.<br>

 To update/append to section mappings, the user should maintain heading naming conventions and maintain the branch structure used in the default mappings stream, i.e. a separate branch for mappings and section data.

-*Note: Future functionality will be updated to allow custom streams to be used for section mapping, allowing users to specify their own mappings if preferred.*
+*Note: Future functionality will be added to allow custom streams to be used for section mapping, allowing users to specify their own mappings if preferred.
+This would alleviate the need to send updated mappings to default mapping stream collaborators to update.*